PaddlePaddle/PaddleVideo/docs/en/dataset/AVA.md

 [简体中文](../../zh-CN/dataset/k400.md) | English
 # AVA Data Preparation
 This document mainly introduces the preparation process of AVA dataset.
-It mainly includes three parts: Video Data Download, Prepare Annotations, Cut video files, Extract the RGB frames, Pulling Proposal Files,et al.
+It mainly includes five parts: Video Data Download, Prepare Annotations, Cut video files, Extract the RGB frames, Pulling Proposal Files,et al.
-Before we start, please make sure that the directory is located at `$PaddleVideo/data/ava/shell`.
+Before we start, please make sure that the directory is located at `$PaddleVideo/data/ava/script`.

 ---

 ## 1. Video data Download
-For basic dataset information, you can refer to the official website[AVA](https://research.google.com/ava/index.html).
+For basic dataset information, you can refer to the official website [AVA](https://research.google.com/ava/index.html).
 For the dataset download, you can refer to the [AVA Download](https://github.com/cvdfoundation/ava-dataset) ， which introduce the way to download the dataset.
 We also provide the shell script for downloading the video files